Why, you ask?

-Naturally, I took their laughter to mean that they’d rather I write my own pack of lies.
+Of course, I took their laughter to mean that they’d rather I write my own pack of lies.

-That’s when I realized my search for a FAMOUS BRUSH (and ludicrous part of my bio) had come to an end—as I had previously sold my DeLorean to some old guy with wild looking white hair going by the name of…Doc.
+That’s when I realized my search for a FAMOUS BRUSH (and the ludicrous part of my bio) had come to an end—as I had previously sold my DeLorean to some old guy with wild looking white hair going by the name of…Doc.

 By creating a blog on WordPress.